Italian Trapassato Prossimo Tense

 We introduce the consequence of an action with the following expressions which mean that, so that or in order to: in modo che cosicché così…da ecc.
 Examples: Abbiamo ripassato così tanto da saperlo a memoria.
-We went over it so often that we know it by heart.
+(We went over it so often that we know it by heart.)
 Devi chiamarlo, in modo da chiarire la situazione.
-You have to call him so that you […]
+(You have to call him so that you can clear up […]

 Read more